 The Essential Skills You Need to be a Personal Support Worker

 No need to worry though – we’ve got you covered!
-In this post, we’ll walk you through the professional skills you’ll need to master, as well as the personal skills you’ll need to be successful.
-All of these skills are things that you can learn and develop over time, even if you don’t feel like you’re quite up to snuff yet, but are things that employers will look for in a personal support worker.
+In this post, we’ll walk you through the professional skills you’ll need to master, as well as the personal skills needed to be successful.
+Some of the personal skills are things you can learn and develop over time, especially as you gain more experience and work with different patients.
+If you are determined to have a fulfilling career, there are many variables and skill sets that employers look for in a personal support worker.

 First up, let’s cover the professional side, which you’ll need a bit more instruction and specialized practice to master!